foundling/old_blog/app/content/posts/drafts/lazy_loading_node_cli.md

     cmd stats
     cmd update

 I decided to use [commander.js](https://github.com/tj/commander.js) (written by TJ Holowaychuk, author of Express) to handle the parsing of command-line input.
-It's a simple and intuitive library that fits the use case for simple to moderately complex cli apps in JavaScript.
+It's a simple and intuitive library that fits the use case for simple to moderately complex cli apps in Node.

 ## Modularity Only Gets You Half Way There

 In order to keep the application modular and easily testable, I broke the functionality into top-level modules that correspond to the sub-commands `register`, `query`, `stats` and `update`.
 Each of these was made up of a variety of custom and 3rd-party sub-modules.
 Below is the entry point that is executed when the cli app is run on the command line.
 I'm pulling in the top-level sub-command modules, registering each on the `commander` cli object as a callback for its respective sub-command, and then I call the parser to parse the stdin input and call the appropriate callback.

+Here is a pared-down version of my app's directory structure:

+    app/
+        cli/
+            index.js // app entry point
+            commands/
+                index.js // bundles the sub-commands into a single module and exports them register.js
+                query.js
+                stats.js
+                update.js

 Here is what my initial `index.js` looked like when it took 8 seconds to load: